Read Time: 4 Minutes

 - Operational Costs

 Brightness and color can affect how the final finish looks on a particular manufactured part.
-Light brightness is often measured in foot-candles.
+Light brightness is often measured in units called ‘foot-candles’.
 In many industries, the standard is 100-150 foot candles at a 3 foot height.
-This level of illumination allows the color finish to be properly seen and inspected.
+This level of illumination allows the color and finish to be properly graded and inspected.

 The color also impacts how the final finish looks.
 Full spectrum light can be a good choice, but manufacturers should also note the Color Rendering Index (or CRI number).
-Rated on a scale of 0-100, and where a rating of 85 or higher is desired, the lighting with a higher CRI is less likely to have color shift or distortion.
-The chosen lighting solutions should have the right brightness and color rendering for each coating application.
+Rated on a scale of 0-100, lighting with a higher CRI is less likely to have color shift or distortion, with a rating of 85 or higher being desired.

 Lighting System Options

-Spray booth lighting has two major light sources and three main placement locations.
+Proper spray booth lighting should have two major light sources and three main placement locations.
 These light sources are either T-8/T-5 fluorescent tubes or LED emitters.
 We’ll cover the advantages of each later when we discuss operational costs.

 These two light sources can be placed in three locations in the spray booth: corners, ceilings and walls.
 The goal is typically to illuminate the entire area being painted without casting shadows.
 Corner lights can be more effective at illuminating the bottom of components than wall or ceiling lights.
 However, they can only be mounted in 90-degree corners, so wall and ceiling lights are used more often.
 Many spray booths use a combination of locations to illuminate the finished area effectively.